riyanachwani/project-management/README.md

 Project Management Tool

 ## `Description`
 The Project Management Tool is a web-based task management system designed to streamline task organization and collaboration.
-Key features include:

-- **Task assignment and deletion**
-- **Timer settings for tasks**
-- **User management**

 ## `Tech Stack Used`
 <li>HTML</li>